Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with Classic GCN

-In this section, a GCN-based data-driven method is introduced for network localization.
-Subsequently, we provide key findings regarding the reasons for the exceptional performance of this model.
-However, we also acknowledge certain limitations that necessitate further improvement.
+In this section, we first introduce a GCN-based data-driven method for network localization that was originally proposed in \cite{yan2021graph}.
+Subsequently, we provide some key findings regarding the reasons behind the exceptional performance of this model.
+Lastly, we discuss some of its limitations that necessitate further improvements.

-\subsection{Graph Convolutional Network}
+\subsection{Graph Convolutional Network \cite{yan2021graph}}

-Among the various types of GNN models, graph convolutional networks (GCNs) represent a prominent category.
-In this section, our focus lies in the formulation of the network localization problem utilizing GCNs.